ChristianPari/365-Days-of-Code/README.md

+<h2>Day 140</h2>

+Implemented bcrypt into my express boilerplate to encrypt a new users' password before it is created as a doc in the DB.
+Created a login route, validates req body, if all passed creates a JWT and then responds w/ 200

+<h2>Day 138_139</h2>

+Continued work on my Express boilerplate, created a Home router that handles any requests made to the root route, created a simple middleware, passed static files to /home route to display a simple webpage.<br>
+Also began User model:<br>
+Contains Email, Username, Password, all with validation within model.
+Began router creation for /user path, and route for new users.
+Middleware to validate data from the req in progress

 <h2>Day 137</h2>

 Continued work on the Express Boilerplate project, installed needed dependencies and created the basic layout of the App file, and also connected the server to a Mongo database